dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/_index.md

 title: "Supported external bindings"
 linkTitle: "Supported bindings"
 weight: 200
-description: List of all the supported external bindings that can interface with Dapr
+description: The supported external systems that interface with Dapr as input/output bindings
+no_list: true
 ---

-Every binding has its own unique set of properties.
-Click the name link to see the component YAML for each binding.

 ### Generic